Key takeaways:

 - 401.504 – The client’s hostname is in the server’s deny list

-To give you a fuller picture, there are also a few less common variations that relate to deeper authentication and authorization rules:
+And just so you have the full picture, there are also a few less common variations out there that relate to deeper authentication and authorization rules that are worth knowing about:

 - 401.5 – ISAPI or CGI authorization failed